top of page

 Recovery took eleven weeks.
 Three major clients terminated contracts during the outage.
 Several more left afterward, citing security concerns.
 The company spent R 380,000 on emergency consultants, faced regulatory fines, and settled two client lawsuits.

-The business continuity plan Sarah had proposed eighteen months earlier would have cost R 175,000 to develop and implement.
+Total cost: R 4.2 million in direct costs and lost revenue.
+The business continuity plan the COO had proposed eighteen months earlier would have cost less than R 175,000 to develop and implement.

 Business Resistance